ashquarky/PowerPC-101/README.md

 You may be wondering what these "r#" things are.
 We'll cover them in just a bit.

 ## Bits, bytes and bobs
 As you might know, computers read, think and breathe binary.
 Since we're working with a language that's so close to the metal we'll need to have at least a basic understanding of binary and its sister system, hexadecimal.
+You can skip this section if you already know hexadecimal.

 ### Number Systems
 When you count "normal" numbers (1 up to 10) you are counting in what we call the decimal system.
 You could think of this as having 10 different states of your (single-digit) number - It could be 0, 1, 2, 3 etc.